Please find helpful local links on the website of Glenwood Springs Chamber Resort Association: UPDATED INFORMATION & RESOURCES

 Visit Glenwood Springs, the Colorado Tourism Office and the U.S. Travel Association are committed to ensuring that travelers are provided with accurate, updated information about public health conditions in Glenwood Springs and the state of Colorado.
 We encourage travelers to follow the guidance offered by the Centers for Disease Control and Prevention (CDC) and other public health authorities.
 The health of both our community and travelers is of the utmost importance, and we will be updating this website as additional information and resources become available.

 - For the latest travel alerts and warnings, visit the CDC webpage, Coronavirus Disease 2019 Information for Travel.

 Our priority is keeping all Coloradans and visitors to our state safe.
 Colorado is starting to see cases of COVID-19, and we are preparing for the possibility the virus may spread.

 The Colorado Tourism Office is in contact with the Colorado Department of Homeland Security and Emergency Management and Colorado Department of Public Health & Environment and we are in contact with Garfield, Eagle and Pitkin Counties public health officials.
 With this evolving situation, we encourage the traveling public to follow any guidance offered by the Centers for Disease Control and Prevention (CDC) and these public health authorities.

 When it comes to the American public, the CDC is consistent in its precaution to practice everyday preventative measures to help stop the spread of germs, as is typical in the current flu and respiratory disease season.

-*Travelers should stay informed and take simple preventive actions.
+* Stay informed and take simple preventive actions.

 - Frequently and thoroughly wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer with at least 60% alcohol.